-The Committee determines the CEO compensation levels, including base salary, establishing and determining the achievement of the financial goals and operating objectives for the annual cash incentives, and any equity-based compensation awards, subject to ratification by the board of directors.
-Generally, the CEO establishes and determines the achievement of the goals and objectives for the annual incentive for the other NEOs, with the Committee making the final determinations.
+The Committee determines the CEO compensation levels, including base salary, establishing and determining the achievement of the financial goals and operating objectives for the annual cash incentives, and any equity-based compensation awards.
+Generally, the CEO establishes and determines the achievement of the goals and objectives for the annual incentives for the other NEOs, with the Committee making the final determinations.
 Similarly, the CEO generally recommends to the Committee any salary adjustments, cash incentive awards or equity-based awards for the other NEOs, which are then evaluated and determined by the Committee.
-Mercer also provided input to the Committee regarding the final 2017 compensation for all of the NEOs.
-This input reflected the Company's performance results for 2017, external market references against the peer group, internal compensation references and the individual performance of each of the NEOs.
-Under the Committee's charter, compensation for our CEO, CFO and President (who is our COO) is subject to ratification by the board of directors.
+Mercer also provided input to the Committee regarding the final 2018 compensation for all of the NEOs.
+This input reflected the Company's performance results for 2018, external market references against the peer group, internal compensation references and the individual performance of each of the NEOs.
+Under the Committee's charter, compensation for our CEO, CFO and President (who was our COO) is subject to ratification by the board of directors.
 Accordingly, the board of directors ratified the determinations for Mr. Prising, Mr. McGinnis and Mr. Green, who were our executives at this level.